umarsheikh13/tumblr-theme-verticool/README.md

 #### Photo Posts:

-This theme works with photo posts only.
+This theme works best with photo posts, basic styling support has been added for other post types.

 #### Ask and Submit: